 Transfer from Intel to non-Intel CPUs.
-In this experiment, we evaluate whether Silhouette trained on Intel processors can be used to predict the performance of Non-Intel processor.

-First, we remove the Intel-specific features (e.g., turbo-boost technology, hyper-threading, etc.) from the training data which contains only Intel processors.
-Then, we train Silhouette on this data.
-To prepare the testing data, we select the 15 most frequent non-Intel processors in the SPEC data for different configurations (~1000 testing data) and crawl the processors' detailed specifications.
-We apply the same data pre-processing steps on the testing data.
+We now evaluate whether Silhouette trained on Intel processors can be used to predict the performance of Non-Intel processor.
+First, we remove the Intel-specific rate speed ij float float int features (e.g., turb-boost, hyper-threading, etc.) from the original training data containing only Intel processors.
+We then train Silhouette on this data.
+To prepare the testing data, we select the 15 most frequent non-Intel processors in the SPEC data for different configurations (\sim 1000 testing data) and crawl the processors' specifications.
 The result of this experiment is presented in Figure 5.
-Note that, non-Intel processors and Intel processors have very different 13 cache designs, hence, in general, the non-Intel processors have a significantly larger cache size.
-We experiment both with and without 13 cache size for completeness.
-The results shows that (i) while Silhouette is trained on the Intel data set only, it can predict the performance of non-Intel processors with low mean absolute error, and (ii) since the 13 cache values are quite different by nature in Intel and non-Intel processors, this feature can be excluded for such a use case.
+Note that, non-Intel processors and Intel processors have very different L3 cache designs, hence, in general, the non-Intel processors have a larger cache size (e.g., the average cache size for Intel and non-Intel processors are 27MB and 222MB respectively).
+We experiment both with and without L3 cache size for completeness.
+The results shows that (i) while Silhouette is trained on the Intel data set only, it can predict the performance of non-Intel processors with low MAE, and (ii) since the L3 cache values are quite different in Intel and non-Intel processors, this feature can be excluded for such a use case.

-Figure 5: Silhouette trained on Intel data set can be used to improve prediction accuracy on non-Intel processors.
+Figure 5: Silhouette trained on Intel data set can improve prediction accuracy for non-Intel processors.